mmckelvy/pg-query/README.md

 `query` also adds two transform params:

 #### transform `boolean`
 Whether or not to transform the node-pg output.
-If set to `true` and `transformFn` is not supplied, pg-query will use the built-in transform which will return the `rows` property and recursively camel case all column keys.
+If set to `true` and `transformFn` is not supplied, pg-query will use the built-in transform which will return the `rows` property and recursively `camelCase` all column keys.

 Defaults to `false`.